ahysing/SimdCSV/docs/PRINCIPLES.md

 The software is limited to the following operating systems.

-    * macOS 10.14
+    * macOS 10.12
-    * iOS 8
+    * iOS 10.0
-    * tvOS 9
+    * tvOS 10.0
     * watchOS 3

-If you run a newer version of these operating systems your software is supported.
+If you are running on lower versions [os.OSLog](https://developer.apple.com/documentation/os/oslog) will stop working.
+Instead the application will log to stdout.

 ## On Testing